japa/japa.dev/content/runner/runner-config.md

 ## plugins *(optional)*

 The `plugins` property allows you to register multiple plugins.
-Every plugin is represented as a function and called at the time of running the tests.
+Every plugin is represented as a function and called when running the tests.

 ```ts
 configure({